15 New Healthy Frozen Foods that Make Clean Eating a Breeze

 It's 7:30 p.m. and you're just just getting home from a 10-hour day at the office.
 And your stomach?
 An angry dog has nothing on the growls coming out of that thing.
 Your fridge is the opposite of stocked, so you reach for a frozen meal, knowing very well it's riddled with chemicals, salt, and unrecognizable ingredients.
-It's not the best meal choice, but you have no other choice.
+It's not a healthy frozen meal choice, but you have no other choice.
 Or do you?

 With each passing year, Americans become busier and more wary of shady ingredients—a conundrum that leaves many of us looking for clean eats that can be made in a snap.
 In response, many major food producers have committed to removing artificial ingredients from their most popular products.
 At the same time, lesser-known brands that make clean eats continue to pop up more and more in conventional grocery stores.
 There's so much in the freezer section these days, it can be difficult to know what's what.
 But luckily for you, we've tracked down the best of the lot!

 Next time you go to the grocery store on the hunt for frozen fare, use this list as your guide.
-Whether you're looking for a heat n' eat breakfast, side, entrée, or dessert, we've got you covered!
-Looking for even more easy ways to fuel your body right, check out our Ultimate Guide for Eating Clean.
+Whether you're looking for a heat n' eat breakfast, side, entrée, or dessert, we've got you covered with healthy frozen meals for clean eating!

 Serial snooze-button pusher?
-These frozen morning eats can help you get out the door in time—without sacrificing the quality of your diet.
+These healthy frozen meals made for busy morning eats can help you get out the door in time—without sacrificing the quality of your diet.

 GOOD FOOD MADE SIMPLE SOUTHWESTERN VEGGIE BREAKFAST BOWL